GrosSacASac/virstellung/readme.md

 ## virstellung.js

 Alternative to virstellungAutoLaunch, does nothing by itself, exports a function `stellFir`.
-Use it with the same id as used before for virstellung function
+Use it with the same id as used before for virstellung function.
+To improve a select import `augmentSelect` instead

 ## virstellung.css